FluxML/model-zoo/tutorials/transfer_learning/README.md

 ## Fine-tune | 🐇 mode

-In the previous fine-tuning, despite having only specified the last `Dense` layer as a trainable parameter, we nonetheless ended computed the gradients over the entire model.
+In the previous fine-tuning, despite having only specified the last `Dense` layer as trainable parameters, we nonetheless ended computing the gradients over the entire model.

 To avoid these unnecessary computations, we can split our model in two:
 - The original pre-trained core, for which we don't want to compute gradients
-- The new finale layers, for which gradients are needed.
+- The new final layers, for which gradients are needed.

 ```julia
 m_infer = deepcopy(m[1]) |> device